 Ally Invest at a glance

-Feature you’ll love
+Top feature you’ll love

-Ally Mobile app: Unlike many brokers, Ally Invest doesn’t have a dedicated app for its brokerage activities.
+Unlike many brokers, Ally Invest doesn’t have a dedicated app for its brokerage activities.
 Instead, the Ally Mobile app provides functionality for all of the company’s accounts and activities.
 For example, you can see all your accounts in one spot – checking, savings, CDs, credit cards and brokerage accounts.
 That’s a great feature for customers who already have an Ally account and want to keep their financial life consolidated within there.

-Where Ally Invest rocks
+Pros: Where Ally Invest stands out

 Ally really steps up in this category.
 The broker offers 24/7 phone support and an online chat function to quickly route you to a representative.
 There’s also more conventional means, such as email, though customers don’t have the option of going to a physical branch for assistance.
-But this latter point shouldn’t be a deal-breaker for investors.
+But this latter point probably shouldn’t be a deal-breaker for investors.

 Ally also offers another less obvious bonus, too.
 The broker will pay for your transfer out of another brokerage account up to $150, as long as you bring at least $2,500 to your Ally Invest account.
 That’s real cash that doesn’t come out of your pocket if you decide to move to Ally.

 Ally is a solid choice for your next broker, especially if you already have an account with its parent bank or are looking into moving all your business to the same institution.

 - The integration with Ally Bank makes it easy to move money from one account to the other, particularly useful when you need to make a trade quickly or pay a bill.